 - The start date or end date of your business (if it was not operating fully within the tax year)

 - Date your accounts are made up to (if you are not sure, go with the 5th April 2020)

 - Whether you want to use the Cash Basis (*) – do not use the cash basis if you need to claim capital allowances for a car, or need to offset trading losses against previous years

-- Turnover – the total value of sales during the tax year
+- Turnover – the total value of sales during the tax year for that particular business

-- Total Allowable Expenses – this is the total for day-to-day expenses
+- Total Allowable Expenses – this is the total for day-to-day expenses such as buying stock

 You will then be asked whether you want to offset any losses for this year, against previous years.
 If the answer to this is yes, please seek professional advice so that it can be allocated correctly.